Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 # INTRODUCTION

-Floyd is programming language as an alternative to Java and C++, JavaScript and Python.
+Floyd is programming language that aims to compete with languages like Java, C++, Rust, Go, Javascript and Python.
 When you write Floyd programs you write functions and complex data structures.
-You setup your program's concurrency and parallelism and how it communicate with the world around it.
+You use the built in features to setup your program's concurrency and parallelism and how the program communicate with the world around it.

+Floyd generates native machine code but also comes with a byte code interpeter.

 # CONTENTS